 Sessions 1 to 6 will cover the basic introduction and scope of the subject.
 Sessions 7 to 16 would delve further into the concepts and have class discussions based on cases and sessions 17 to 20 would cover the group assignments and presentations.

-References:
+References :

-1. Text Book: Alan Zimmerman, Jim Blythe_Business to Business (2020); Routledge
+Text Book: Alan Zimmerman, Jim Blythe_Business to Business (2019); Routledge https://harvard.servicenow.com/ithelp?id=kb_article&sys_id=4c3290f6db5b845430ed1dca4896197f#roles

 Component Weightage (100)

 Class Participation and Discussion 20

 Group Projects / Assignments 30

 Quiz 20

 End Term Examination 30